maartenba/myget-documentation/package-managers/nuget.md

 ### Paket

-Just like NuGet, Paket is a dependency manager for .NET and Xamarin projects.
+Just like NuGet, Paket is a package manager for .NET and Xamarin projects.
 It is designed to work with NuGet packages but also enables referencing files directly from GitHub repositories and GitHub Gists.

 Let's see how you can use Paket with a MyGet feed.